 Deferred tax assets reflect the tax effects of temporary differences between the carrying value of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
-SFAS No. 109 "Accounting for Income Taxes" requires that a valuation allowance is recognized if, based on the weight of available evidence, it is more likely than not that some portion or all of the deferred tax asset will not be realized.
+Deferred tax assets are reduced by a valuation allowance when, in the opinion of management and based on the weight of available evidence, it is more likely than not that some portion or all of the deferred tax asset will not be realized.
 Each quarter the valuation allowance is re-evaluated.
-During fiscal 2007, continued improvement in both our earnings history and our prospects for the future resulted in a \$1.2 million lower estimate of the amount of deferred assets that more likely than not will be unrealizable.
-Tax payments of \$1.3 million were made during 2007.
-During fiscal 2007, the Company also recorded an increase of \$0.5 million in deferred tax assets for items that meet the more likely than not criteria for recognition under SFAS No. 109.
+During fiscal 2008, continued improvement in both the Company's earnings history and its prospects for the future resulted in a \$0.2 million lower estimate of the amount of deferred assets that more likely than not will be unrealizable.

 Stock-Based Compensation - On October 1, 2005, the Company adopted Statement of Financial Accounting Standards No. 123(R), "Share-Based Payment" (SFAS 123(R)) and Staff Accounting Bulletin 107, "Share-Based Payment".
 SFAS 123(R) requires the recognition of compensation costs relating to share-based payment transactions in the financial statements.
-Prior to the adoption of SFAS 123(R) the Company elected to account for share-based compensation plans using the intrinsic value method under Accounting Principles Board ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees," under which no compensation cost is recognized and the pro forma effects on earnings and earnings per share are disclosed as if the fair value approach had been adopted.
-Under the fair value method, the estimated fair value of awards is charged to reporting; therefore, prior periods were not restated.
-Under the modified prospective method, this statement was applied to new awards granted after the time of adoption, as well as to the unvested portion of previously granted awards for which the requisite service had not been rendered as of October 1, 2005.
-SFAS 123(R) also requires the benefits of tax deductions in excess of recognized compensation cost to be reported as cash flow from financing activities rather than as cash flow from operating activities.
+Under the fair value method, the estimated fair value of awards is charged to income on a straight-line basis over the requisite service period, which is generally the vesting period.
+The Company has elected the modified prospective application method of reporting; therefore, prior periods were not restated.
+Under the modified

-Stock-based compensation expense recognized under SFAS 123(R) for the fiscal years ended September 30, 2007 and 2006 reduced the Company's results of operations as follows:
+Stock-based compensation expense recognized under SFAS 123(R) for the fiscal years ended September 30, 2008 2007 and 2006 reduced the Company's results of operations as follows:

-Years Ended d September 30,

-2007 2006

-(dollars in ıds,

-except per sl except per share amoun

-Effect on income before income taxes \$ (347) \$ (176)

-Effect on net income \$ (295) \$ (88)

-Effect on basic income per share \$ (0.06) \$ (0.03)

-Effect on diluted income per share \$ (0.06) \$ (0.03)
+Years Ended September 30, 2008 2 2006 (dollars in thousands, except per share amounts) Effect on income before income taxes \$ (473) \$ (347) \$ (176) Effect on net income \$ (380) \$ (295) \$ (88) Effect on basic income per share \$ (0.04) \$ (0.06) \$ (0.03) Effect on diluted income per share \$ (0.04) \$ (0.06) \$ (0.03)